-The Rottweiler, or "Rottie," is a large, muscular and rugged dog with a hard-working and confident demeanor.
-The breed is intelligent and very loyal to its family.
-The Rottie can be an excellent working dog, watch dog, or guard dog.
+The Rottweiler, or Rottie, is a large and rugged dog with a hard-working and confident demeanor.
+It is known for its muscular body, thick hindquarters, and easy trot.
+Descended from the mastiffs of the Roman legions, the Rottie can be a gentle playmate and companion, despite its reputation for being dangerous.
+The breed is a bit aloof but also very intelligent, protective, and loyal to its family.
+The Rottie can be an excellent working dog, watchdog, or guard dog, too.

 Characteristics of the Rottweiler

 The Rottweiler is intensely loyal and protective of trusted family members.
 This breed also has a playful and affectionate side that it reveals when at ease.
 Few Rotties have an aggressive nature, despite what some people think.
 They are usually very calm, loyal, and loving companions to those they trust.
 However, they may be suspicious of strangers due to their protective nature.

 Click Play to Learn More About the Protective and Loyal Rottweiler

 History of the Rottweiler

 Though the exact origins of the Rottweiler are not known, it is believed that the breed derived from the mastiff and that its ancestors can be traced back to ancient Rome.
 They were drover dogs who herded livestock for the army.
 Later development of the breed occurred in the German town of Rottweil, where it worked as a cattle dog and sometimes a police dog before its popularity diminished.
 At one time, the breed was referred to as the Rottweiler metzgerhund, which roughly means butcher's dog of Rottweil.